Digiunicorn/Cpp/README.md

 # Cpp
-Repository containing my solutions to HackerRank coding challenges
+Repository containing my solutions to some popular cpp questions